ylhyra/ylhyra_content/not_data/content/explanations/Pronunciation/Disappearing_sounds.md

 ---
 title: Disappearing sounds
 redirects:
-- Disappearing vowel#Vowels that merge into the next vowel Disappearing vowels
+- Disappearing vowel#Vowels that merge into the next vowel
+- Disappearing vowels#Vowels that merge into the next vowel
 - Slurring
 tags:
 - Pronunciation